Performance Air Filters (Sports Air Filters) – a guide for the asthmatic.

 Cold Air Induction Kit (CAI)

 A cold air induction kit replaces the standard air intake box with a conical filter and ducting.
 Many produce a kind of roar (known as induction roar).
-We had one fitted to a V6 Mondeo a while back and we quite liked the sound.
 In theory they can flow better than the standard air box and filters fitted by the manufacturers due to their design and the materials they are made from, again more airflow can also mean more dirt.

 However it’s important to remember that it’s the way the cold air is delivered to the filter that’s important here.
 Engine bays are hot areas and small increases in the airflow temperature can have a negative effect on power.
 For this reason we suggest using either a closed unit on a turbocharged car, either a good replacement panel filter or a cold air intake kit, with the filter positioned well away from the engine.

 The ducting route is more important than most companies mention.
 The last thing you want is the ducting to be directed along hot areas of the engine (manifolds etc).
 It only takes a 10 Degree Celsius increase in air intake to give a 3% loss in power.
 Also a quick word about under car ducting – not always a good idea, you can still pick up heat from the engine through all those bends you have to make to get it back to the top of the engine (plus those bends cause disruptions to the airflow) and there is always the chance that water may also enter if the car is low and you go through large puddles.
-It all depends on how much space you have in the engine bay (see below for info on hydro-locking).
+It all depends on how much space you have in the engine bay (see ‘Cold Air Bypass Valve’ below for info on hydro-locking and the ‘Recommendation’ section for more ducting advice).

 Please see below about high pressure area’s.